Thursday, February 18, 2016

 1. Ultralight Beam ft./ Chance The Rapper and Kirk Franklin - Kanye actually is the worst part of this song, but as a song it's not too bad.
 The message is wonderful.
 Kanye wasn't lying when he said this is a gospel album.
 From the get go, that's the feel he's trying to push.
 Speaking of message, let's talk about Chance real quick.
 I can't say I'm a fan of his, to be honest, but in this song, his style is perfect and he pretty much nailed the overall point.
 I also loved his bars and flow, which is usually what scares me away from him.
 Everyone else did a great job in here, except Yeezy, like originally stated.
-It is a bit long, especially for how slow it is, but it actually doesn't stay passed its welcome.
+It is a bit long, especially for how slow it is, but it actually doesn't stay past its welcome.
 Decent start to an album, I'll let it slide.
-I hated it too soon, because it just wasnt a good song to perform live, and I still stand by that, but the song is decent.
+I hated it too soon(I saw it on SNL one night), because it just wasnt a good song to perform live, and I still stand by that, but the song is decent.

 2. Father Stretch My Hands, Pt.
 1 ft./ Kid Cudi - The song starts off similar to the intro, but quickly goes upbeat quickly.
 Hell, I'd even go as far to say I enjoy this song until the verse starts.
-The song itself is enjoyable, as long as you can look passed the one verse.
+The song itself is enjoyable, as long as you can look pastd the one verse.
 I was excited to see Kid Cudi on this track, but he didn't really make his presence known, like he usually does.

 3. Father Stretch My Hands, Pt.
 2 ft./ Desiigner - I mean if a song that didn't need to be made in the first place, didn't need a sequel even more, it's this one.
 Once again, Kanye is the weakest part of the song.
 He acts like he rapped for the first time, in this one.
 His flow and bars are SO jumbled, it's difficult to listen to.
 I never thought I'd be excited to hear the trap like style of Desiigner over anything else, in this song, but here I am.
 The ending is pretty tight.